dozoisch/react-redux-provide/README.md

 2. When assigning a provider to components, it will automatically create a new store for you if you haven't explicitly included a `store` key within your `provider` object.
 Said store is shared throughout the components passed to `assignProviders`.
 You can of course call `assignProviders` multiple times to create multiple stores as necessary.

+3. Specify *all* of your `propTypes`!
+The `provide` decorator filters out any `props` not within your `propTypes`, which keeps things efficient and helps with avoiding unnecessary re-renders.
+Plus, it's good design!

 ## Quick Example